World-class art, gorgeous gardens, and a herd of bison: All in San Francisco's Golden Gate Park.

 Seven blocks north of Golden Gate Park sits another wildland.
 Graced with cypress and eucalyptus trees, sandy beaches, and coastal wetlands, with the Golden Gate Bridge at its northern border, the Presidio is a kind of San Francisco in miniature.
 The park’s history also mirrors the city’s.
 The area—once the homeland of the Ohlone people—became a military installation in 1776, controlled first by Spain, then Mexico, then the United States.
 In 1994 the land changed hands again, becoming a 1,491-acre national park site.

-At the visitor center, topographic models and touch screens provide a good introduction to the area.
-Nearby, inside the Officers' Club, the Presidio Heritage Gallery presents thoughtful exhibits on park history.
+At the visitor center, topographical models and touch screens provide a good overview of the area.
+Nearby, inside the Officers’ Club, the Presidio Heritage Gallery presents thoughtful exhibits on the park’s history.
 The adjacent archaeology lab displays American Indian shell beads excavated from the parade grounds and other artifacts unearthed here.

 If you're planning on traveling to San Francisco, talk to AAA Complimentary Travel Agents for free.